 While we only highlight awareness for one month, breast cancer affects countless women and families year-round, including some of our family here at TMC.

 October is also Employee Ownership month, which is near and dear to the employees of TMC.
-Especially this year as we marked five years of TMC becoming an employee owned company.
+This October was special, as we marked five years of TMC becoming an employee owned company.
 To commemorate the occasion, we highlighted one week in October to continue to educate and share all of the growth we have seen with our ESOP so far.
 This included testimonies from retired TMC employees and sweet treats around the offices to celebrate.

 October had us seeing pink, but November got very HAIRY!
 No Shave November is a month for the guys where participants give up their regular shaving habits to raise men’s cancer awareness.
 All participants took before and after photos and at the end of the month, we voted on the best beard!
 This year’s top beard was Sam Solano from our IT Department in Des Moines!

 We had a record number of participants this year, so TMC decided to donate $5 per hairy face to No-Shave.org to help aid cancer research, education and prevention.
 With 50 participants, we donated $250!